ygnax/market-watcher/VERCEL_SETUP.md

 ## Environment Variables

-To deploy this application to Vercel, you need to add the following environment variable:
+To deploy this application to Vercel, you need to add at least ONE of the following environment variables:

-### Required Environment Variable
+### Option 1: NewsAPI (Original)

 1. Go to your Vercel project dashboard
 2. Navigate to **Settings** → **Environment Variables**